Hypnosis – Facts and Myths

 Meditation techniques and hypnosis have been the most effective pain management strategy I have found since the mid-1990’s.

-There is one more thing I have felt needed to discussed the entire time I have been working on this material.
+There is one more thing I have felt needed to be discussed the entire time I have been working on this material.
 Maybe my subconscious is responsible for the “gut” feeling I have had about sharing a summary of my medical situation.

 I want you to be comfortable with the accuracy of the information I have chosen to present to you.
 It is important that you absolutely relate your medical conditions and symptoms to these alternative healing methods.

 Not only has medicine advanced during the time I have managed my own medical conditions, but I am also 20 years older.
 What I find the most interesting is, that even though medical doctors have had access to the advancements made in medicine concerning the use and effectiveness of alternative treatment, it has never been offered to me by anyone.
 And I suspect it may have never been offered to you.